 Ayurvedic therapies need to be based on body type and constitution.
-A good concoction of herbs and oil massage on the scalp would go a long way in solving your hair folliculitis issues.
-Let’s look at some ayurvedic and folliculitis home treatment procedures.
+A good concoction of herbs and oil massage on the scalp would go a long way in solving your hair and scalp folliculitis issues.
+Let’s look at some ayurvedic and scalp folliculitis treatment using home procedures.

 - Shirodhara: This is a process of dropping medicated oils slowly on the forehead from a vessel kept at a particular height from the head.
 The oils move from the forehead to the scalp and allow the therapist to give you a relaxing therapeutic massage.
 This process also helps exfoliate the layers of scalp by removing dead cells and impurities.

 - Shiro lepa: This process uses a paste made of various ayurvedic herbs and plants.
 After the paste is applied on the head it is covered with a banana leaf after creating a small opening on the top of the scalp.
 Medicated oils are then poured through the opening and covered with the lepa.
 This enhances the effect of the lepa as they interact with the tissues.
 This has a soothing effect on the body and is also very good for hair health.